 Denominators are changed taking into consideration the latest figures and trends of the birth rate and IMR.
 During 2001 and 2002 birth rates continued to decrease following the trend of the last 10 years.
-The decrease was, however, much less than previously.
-During the first 7 months of 2003 a small increase of birth rate is observed comparing to the same period of 2002.
-That is why denominator figures for 2003-2007 are updated and differ comparing to initial figures submitted in the application form.

-Vaccination coverage targets for 2003-2006 are changed in order to match updated birth rates
+In 2003 there was observed a small increase of the birth rate comparing to the previous year.
+Denominator figures for 2004-2008 were updated in order to meet the latest demographical patterns and differ comparing to initial figures submitted in the application form.
+They include a projected annual increase of births by 2%.
+Vaccination coverage targets for 2004-2008 were updated in order to match projections of births.